Pipe Dream (newspaper): History: The Free Word on Campus

 The paper's name was changed to Pipe Dream in 1970 in protest of the Vietnam War.

+Pipe Dream printed a bi-weekly paper until the onset of the COVID-19 pandemic in spring 2020, officially becoming a weekly newspaper in spring 2023.

 Circulation

-The newspaper is distributed at Binghamton University's main campus in Vestal, NY, and at several spots in Downtown Binghamton, including the newly built University Downtown Center.
+The newspaper is distributed at Binghamton University's main campus in Vestal, New York, and at several spots in Downtown Binghamton, including the newly built University Downtown Center.
 All copies are distributed openly and are free to the public.

 Format

 Pipe Dream regularly prints the following sections: